josdotso/mpkb2yaml/README.md

 Add any comments you'd like and send it.

-Now that another status update is complete, you should probably archive all cards in column "1)" on MPK.
+Now that another status update is complete, you should probably archive all cards in column "1)" on MPKB.
 You can do this by clicking the icon on each card that looks like a folder.